The Only One (Transvision Vamp song)

 "The Only One" was the second single to be taken from Transvision Vamp's second studio album Velveteen.
 It was a UK Top 20 hit in 1989 and peaked at #15, spending a total of six weeks on the chart.
 The sleeve design was similar to that of the previous single "Baby I Don't Care", this time featuring the band against a panelled backdrop printed with a large photo of Marilyn Monroe.

 Critical reception

 Eleanor Levy left positive review on this single for British music newspaper Record Mirror.
 She called it "messy pop rock'n'roll" with "feisty little tune".
+New Musical Express reviewer Barry Egan also liked "The Only One".
+He considered that it lacks immediate attraction of "Baby I Don't Care" but, in time, listeners will learn "to stop worrying and love it".
+In turn Bob Stanley of Melody Maker was disappointed by song.
+As per him: "This features a cute-as-pie verse, but goes all wonky on the chorus – awkward time changes, no discernible hook."